confluentinc/live-labs/connectors-aws/redshift/README.md

 1. Navigate to https://aws.amazon.com/console/ and log into your account.
 > Note: you will need root level permissions in order to complete this lab.
 1. Create a Redshift cluster and save the `Admin user name` and `Admin user password` since you will need it in later steps.
+> The Redshift cluster has to be in same same region as your Confluent Cloud cluster.
 1. Under **Additional configuration** disable **defaults**.
 1. Make the cluster publicly accessible under **Network and security → Publicly accessible → Enable**.
 1. Using the search bar navigate to **VPC -> Security Groups -> Inbound Rules** and add two new rules for TCP protocol